Core Concepts

 Endpoints

 Maudit supports returning other types of content besides HTML, such as JSON, plain text or binary data.
-To do this, simply add a file extension to the route path and return the content in the render method.
+To do this, add a file extension to the route path and return the content in the render method.
+Both static and dynamic routes can be used as endpoints.

 #[route("/api.json")]